Janet Soergel Mielke

-Janet Soergel Mielke (born June 30, 1937) is an American politician and secretary.
+Janet Soergel Mielke (born Janet A. Soergel, June 30, 1937) is a retired American secretary, union officer, and Democratic politician from Rock County, Wisconsin.
+She served two terms in the Wisconsin State Assembly, from 1971 through 1975.

+Biography

 Born in Edgerton, Wisconsin, Mielke graduated from Milton Union High School and was a secretary.
 Mielke served in the Wisconsin State Assembly as a Democrat in 1971 and 1973.